Tlayacapan: Food

-Geography, climate and nature
+Geography

 The municipality consists of the main town of Tlayacapan and 31 populated communities, which cover an area of 71.52 km2.
 The largest community is Tlayacapan, which accounts for about half of the municipal population.
 Other significant communities include, Cuauhtempan (San Andrés Cuauhtempan), Los Laureles (San José de los Laureles) and Nacatongo.(inegi) The municipality borders the municipalities of Tlanepantla, Yautepec, Totolapan, Atlatlahucan and Tepoztlán.

 The municipality is a valley surrounded by a chain of low mountains, most of which belong to the Sierra de Tepozteco.
 Which have capricious forms.
 To the south are peaks known as Ventanilla and Sombrerito.
 To the west are Huixtlazink, Tlatoani and Ziualopapalozink, which is the highest.
 On the northwest side are Tezontlala, Cuitlazimpa and Tepozoco, and on the north side is Amixtepec.
-Most of these peaks are rounded, which give the area its Nahautl name.
+Most of these peaks are rounded, which give the area its Nahuatl name.
 One of the figures said to appear on one of the mountains is that of the mother goddess Tonantzin.
 Forty two other god images are said to appear in the mountain range.
 One legend states that the faces of these gods were sculpted by human hands when the king Quetzalcoatl came to this area and pronounced it sacred.
 The profile of Tonantzin has been identified with the Virgin of Guadalupe because it appears most readily in the morning of 12 December, this virgin's feast day.

+Hydrography

 There are no permanent rivers but there are seasonal ravines that crisscross the valley floor.
 The largest of these include Tepanate, Chicotla, Huiconchi and Santiago.

+Climate

 The climate is temperate and semi humid.
 Most rain falls during the rainy season in summer and early fall.
 Average temperature is 16C.
 Prevailing winds run south to north.

+Wildlife

 There are mostly small mammals with some deer and the occasional puma.
 There are a number of bird species such as storks and owls and a number of reptiles and amphibians.
 There are also many varieties of spiders.

 Tlayacapan is included in the nature preserve called Chichinautzin, which was established in 1988.